D4r7h-V4d3R/DestroyeR/README.md

 #DestoyeR v1.0 (Open The Gates)

-Destroyer is a multi-purpose pentest software
+destroyer is a multi-purpose software .Please before open a console and ;click <Edit> after click <Profile Preferences> <Colors> and finally click colors menu choice <Rxvt>

                       ...:::::::::...